2026 Social Strategy Session Q&A

 How do you make accounts feel personal and human when you’re managing many clients, especially when the brand or founder isn’t naturally relatable?

 Ellen: “Create windows for collaboration with the client.
 Whether that's repurposing their emails/blogs or jumping on a weekly Zoom call to ‘interview’ them and then pull quotes for their content.
 If you don't feel the founder is ‘relatable,’ sometimes it's just a case of getting underneath the hood and pulling out some of their personality!
+They could be holding back because they think their ideas aren't relevant or that people don't care.
+See yourself as a facilitator and curator of their Instagram and get to work digging out the content you need!”

 When content performance plateaus, what’s the first thing you look at before changing the strategy?